-The aerosol valve system (Fig. 3) is responsible for both the quantity, and quality, of the spray produced.
+The aerosol valve system (Figure 3) is responsible for both the quantity and quality of the spray produced.
 The quantity is controlled by the number and diameter of orifices contained within the valve system.
-The larger or more open the orifices are, the higher the flow rate will be, given all other variables in the system remain constant.
-In this article I will focus on the quality of the spray stream generated.
+The larger, or more open the orifices are, the higher the flow rate will be, given that all other variables in the system remain constant.
+Spray rate, measured in grams per second, is a primary quantity measurement which defines the spray.
+For this article, the focus is on the quality attributes of the spray stream generated.
 Spray quality refers to several characteristics.
-A primary measurement is spray geometry.
-Here we are talking about the geometric shape and size of the spray.
-Typical shapes are stream, cone, fan, and donut.
-Spray rate, measured in grams per second, is also a primary measurement in defining a spray.
-Particle size is the third attribute of spray quality.
-In this article, I will specifically focus on how particle size is influenced by the valve system.
+A primary measurement is spray geometry, which involves the geometric shape and size of the spray.
+Typical shapes are: stream, cone, fan, and donut.
+Particle size is another attribute of spray quality, and here, I will specifically focus on how particle size is influenced by the valve system.

 Aerosol valves are available in a surprisingly wide variety of configurations.
-Valve companies have, as stock components, a wide array of actuators, stems, bodies, mounting cups, vapor tap sizes, and dip tube orifice sizes.
-In fact, a former co-worker of mine estimated that there were over 200,000 possible combinations of stock components that can be combined to produce distinct aerosol valves.
-By the way - in case you were wondering - he didn't "cheat" by including different part colors or various diptube lengths.
-I will also mention that if you need a particular orifice that doesn't exist in a stock component, valve companies are able to custom mold the piece (for a price, of course).
+Valve companies have, as stock components, an array of actuators, stems, bodies, mounting cups, vapor tap sizes, and dip tube orifice sizes.
+In fact, a former co-worker estimated that there were over 200,000 possible combinations of stock components that can be combined to produce distinct aerosol valves.
+By the way-in case you were wondering-he didn't "cheat" by including different part colors or various dip tube lengths.
+When a particular orifice is required-one that doesn't exist in a stock component-valve companies have the ability to custom mold the piece for trial evaluations (for a price, of course).